 6 months to a year-Pocket diaper users find a combo of a prefold, or a prefold with a joey bunz insert great for meeting nighttime needs.
 Absorbency is key here, and the older babies can be very heavy wetters.
 Prefold/fitted users may find a hemp doubler or even two in the prefold or fitted provides the extra boost.

-2 years+-toddlers can swing either way here.
+2 years+- Toddlers can swing either way here.
 Those potty training early may start actually waking up with very light diapers, they are holding it more at night and flooding that first morning diaper.
 For the rest of us, we are waking up at 1 am with our child crying in a swimming pool of urine.
 This is when I pull out the big guns.
 My second daughter is the absolute heaviest wetter I could dream up.
-We are fond of pockets, so I would stuff a Happy Heiny pocket with a trifolded premium prefold, two joey bunz hemp inserts, and then pull a Disana wool cover over the whole contraption.
+We are fond of pockets, so I would stuff a pocket diaper with a tri-folded premium prefold, two joey bunz hemp inserts, and then pull a wool cover over the whole contraption.
 It is absolutely flawless.
-If you are using pockets, the wool cover on top will not cook your baby, wool is 100% breatheable, but perfect for catching those last-minute leaks that heavy wetting toddler will provide.
-Fitteds/prefolds users, check into the Disana covers as well, absorbency underneath is still key ( Swaddlebees one size OV fitteds), but those wool covers are unbeatable.
+If you are using pockets, the wool cover on top will not cook your baby, wool is 100% breathable, but perfect for catching those last-minute leaks that heavy wetting toddler will provide.
+Fitteds/prefolds users, check into the Disana covers as well, absorbency underneath is still key ( Sustainablebabyish Fitteds), but those wool covers are unbeatable.

 Once you decide on which system to go with (or a combination of both), and purchase your diapers, Snappis (if you are using the cover/prefold system), and inserts, you need very little additional equiptment.
 A pail I have used for years and love is below: